On the Service Rate Region of Reed-Muller Codes: Introduction

 \section{Introduction}

 Modern computing systems depend on efficient data access from their underlying storage layers to deliver high overall performance.
 To ensure reliability and balance server load, storage systems commonly replicate data objects across multiple nodes.
-The level of replication typically reflects the expected demand for each object~\cite{SRR:journals/tit/AktasJKKS21}.
-However, in practical deployments, access patterns are often skewed and subject to change.
-In such settings, redundancy schemes that combine erasure coding with replication have proven more effective than simple replication.
+The level of replication typically reflects the expected demand for each object.
+However, in modern systems, such as edge computing, access patterns are often skewed and can frequently change \cite{edge:YadgarKAS19, edge:KolosovYMS20}.
+In such settings, redundancy schemes that incorporate erasure coding are expected to be more effective than replication alone~\cite{SRR:journals/tit/AktasJKKS21}.

+With the advent of distributed storage, various new performance metrics have emerged.
+In addition to the standard high fault-tolerance and low overhead, codes should provide efficient maintenance by, e.g., keeping the required repair bandwidth low or the size of repair groups small~\cite{DSS:journals/ftcit/RamkumarBSVKK22}.
+The Service Rate Region (SRR) has emerged as a fundamental metric for evaluating the efficiency and scalability of data access in coded distributed storage systems, thereby generalizing the earlier notion of availability \cite{SRR:journals/tit/AktasJKKS21}.